Forrest Gander: Writing and translation

 In 2016, Copper Canyon Press released "Then Come Back: the Lost Neruda," a bilingual edition of Gander's translations of twenty previously unknown and unseen Neruda poems.

 In 2018, Gander became a reviewer with New York Journal of Books.

 Collaborations and editorial work

 Gander has worked with artists Ann Hamilton and Gus Van Sant, photographers Lucas Foglia, Sally Mann, Graciela Iturbide, Peter Lindbergh, Michael Flomen, and Raymond Meeks, ceramics artists Ashwini Bhat and Richard Hirsch, dancers Eiko & Koma, painter Tjibbe Hooghiemstra, glass artist Michael Rogers, musicians Vic Chesnutt and Brady Earnhart, and others.

-Along with CD Wright, Gander was a co-editor of Lost Roads Publishers for twenty years, soliciting, editing, and publishing books by more than thirty writers, including Michael Harper, Kamau Brathwaite, Arthur Sze, Fanny Howe, Steve Stern, Josie Foo, Frances Mayes, and Zuleyka Benitez.
+With CD Wright, Gander was a co-editor of Lost Roads Publishers for twenty years, soliciting, editing, and publishing books by more than thirty writers, including Michael Harper, Kamau Brathwaite, Arthur Sze, Fanny Howe, Steve Stern, Josie Foo, Frances Mayes, and Zuleyka Benitez.

 Personal life

-Gander was married to poet CD Wright.
-Together the couple raised a son.
-Wright's sudden death in 2016 precipitated Gander's book Be With.
+Gander was married to the poet CD Wright until her death in 2016, which precipitated Gander's book Be With.
+Together the couple raised a son, the artist Brecht Wright Gander.

 Gander lives now in Northern California.
 He is married to the artist Ashwini Bhat.